andyburgin/sensorpi/README.md

 ## Compilation and Packaging

-Becasue the Raspberry Pi uses an arm architecture we are going to have to compile Mesos and Kafka, you'll also find minimal documentation on achieving this, I'm using instructions that Netflix posted after one of their [hackdays](http://ispyker.blogspot.co.uk/2016/05/services-with-netflix-titus-and.html) and [blog post](http://blog.haosdent.me/2016/04/24/mesos-on-arm/).
-I'll be using the tried and trusted jessie lite 23-09-16 distribution of raspbian as I'd proven out some of the technology on the Hadoopi project.
+Becasue the Raspberry Pi uses an arm architecture we are going to have to compile Mesos and Kafka, you'll also find minimal documentation on achieving this, I'm using instructions that Netflix posted after one of their [hackdays](http://ispyker.blogspot.co.uk/2016/05/services-with-netflix-titus-and.html) and [blog post](http://blog.haosdent.me/2016/04/24/mesos-on-arm/) so as a result we have quite an old version of Mesos 0.28.3.
+I'll be using the tried and trusted jessie lite 23-09-16 distribution of raspbian as I'd proven whilst building the Hadoopi project.

-So boot one of you Pis from a fresh install and run the following to prepare the environment for compiling:
+Boot one of you Pis from a fresh install and run the following to prepare the environment for compiling:
 ```
 sudo -i
 apt-get update